Knowledge Bound: The RSC Blog

 | Comments (0)

-In three months, you 8th graders make the leap from junior high to high school.
+In less than two months, you 8th graders make the leap from junior high to high school.

 Are you ready?

 You’ve probably chosen your classes by now, but that’s only a small part of being ready for high school.

 College Prep for High School Freshmen